 The Executive Committee, which is made up of the CEO, and certain key members of senior staff, are accountable for identifying procedures to minimise risk and the day-to-day implementation of such procedures throughout every level of the business, reporting into the Board in an ongoing process overseen by the Audit Committee.

 2. Seek to understand and meet shareholder needs and expectations

 The Board is keen to promote greater awareness of the Company, and recent Company announcements may be found here.

-Responsibility for shareholder liaison ultimately lies with the Executive Chairman.
+Responsibility for shareholder liaison ultimately lies with the CEO.

 The Board communicates with shareholders regularly throughout the year, seeking to build on a mutual understanding of objectives and providing information in a balanced and understandable way.

 The Board is always willing to discuss long-term issues with shareholders and obtain their views.
 The Annual General Meeting offers an opportunity for all shareholders to ask questions of the Board.

 The Non-Executive Directors are available to discuss any matter stakeholders might wish to raise and will attend meetings with investors and analysts if required.

 At every Board meeting, the CEO provides a summary of the content of any engagement he has had with investors to ensure that major shareholders’ views are communicated to the Board as a whole.
 The Board is also provided with brokers’ and analysts’ reports on a regular basis.
 This process enables the Non-Executive Directors to be kept informed of major shareholders’ opinions on strategy and governance, and for them to understand any issues or concerns.

 The Company maintains an email address and telephone number which investors may use to contact the Company which, together with the Company’s address, are prominently displayed here.